DavidsonGroup/guidelines/CODE_OF_CONDUCT.md

 In addition, all community members must adhere to:
 * [The Walter and Eliza Hall Institute of Medical Research (WEHI) Code of Conduct](https://www.wehi.edu.au/wp-content/uploads/2023/07/code-of-conduct.pdf)
 * [The ABACBS Code of Conduct](https://www.abacbs.org/codeofconduct)
-* Relevant State and federal legislation regarding workplace behaviour, discrimination and bullying.
+* Relevant State and Federal legislation regarding workplace behaviour, discrimination and bullying.

 ## Enforcement Responsibilities

-Repository [Owners and members](https://github.com/orgs/DavidsonGroup/people) are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+Repository [owners and members](https://github.com/orgs/DavidsonGroup/people) are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-Respository Ownsers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Repository Owners have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

-If required, in appropriate behaviour can be escalated beyond the Respository Owners by following guidelines in the [WEHI Code of Conduct](https://www.wehi.edu.au/wp-content/uploads/2023/07/code-of-conduct.pdf)
+If required, in appropriate behaviour can be escalated beyond the Repository Owners by following guidelines in the [WEHI Code of Conduct](https://www.wehi.edu.au/wp-content/uploads/2023/07/code-of-conduct.pdf)

 ## Scope